glpi-project/node-module-glpi/README.md

 * Media download/upload
 * Batching

-You will be able to call to all the methods that belong to the [GLPI REST API](https://dev.flyve.org/glpi/apirest.php), for more information visit the [projects website](https://glpi-project.github.io/node-module-glpi/).
+You will be able to call to all the methods that belong to the [GLPI REST API](https://github.com/glpi-project/glpi/blob/master/apirest.md), for more information visit the [project's website](https://glpi-project.github.io/node-module-glpi/).

 ## Build Status